elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 1. Introduction

 Next Generation Sequencing has played an important role to understand the biology mechanisms under a genomics perspective.
-In the early 2001 the price of sequence a genome was  very high but with time, the sequencing cost has decreased and the genomic data production has increased.Generating data became easier but not the computational storage and data analysis.
+In the early 2001 the price of sequence a genome was  very high but with time, the sequencing cost has decreased and the genomic data production has increased.
+Generating data became easier but not the computational storage and data analysis.
 This output genomic data is raw and contains error sequencing in order to perform analysis downstream it must be pre-processed.
-There are different pipelines that could be used to preprocess the data some of them share steps like quality check, duplicated removal,  and  trimming reads.Read trimming is the process to remove low quality bases or adapters while preserving the longest high quality part of a NGS read.
-Trimming step led to more reads mapping to annotated genes, mitigate the effects of adapter contamination, widely assumed to increase the accuracy of SNP calling and potentially could  reduce the computational time(Didion et al., 2017; Del Fabbro et al., 2013;  Bush, 2020) on another hand there are studies where still discussing the trimming effect in RNA-seq data suggesting that read trimming is a redundant process in the quantification of RNA-seq expression data(Liao et Shi , 2020).
+There are different pipelines that could be used to preprocess the data some of them share steps like quality check, duplicated removal,  and  trimming reads.
+Read trimming is the process to remove low quality bases or adapters while preserving the longest high quality part of a NGS read.
+Trimming step led to more reads mapping to annotated genes, mitigate the effects of adapter contamination, widely assumed to increase the accuracy of SNP calling and potentially could  reduce the computational time (Didion et al., 2017; Del Fabbro et al., 2013;  Bush, 2020) on another hand there are studies where still discussing the trimming effect in RNA-seq data suggesting that read trimming is a redundant process in the quantification of RNA-seq expression data (Liao et Shi , 2020).

 Didion and colleagues mention that several trimming tools had been developed  however there is not one that simultaneously provides the accuracy, computational efficiency and feature set  to work with the types and volumes of data (Didion et al., 2017) reason why different tools are still emerging.
-The most common tools for trimming are Atropos, fastp, Trim Galore, and Trimmomatic(Bush, 2020).
+The most common tools for trimming are Atropos, fastp, Trim Galore, and Trimmomatic (Bush, 2020).

 There are two types of trimming based on 1) sequence and 2) quality.
-The first one is able to cut sequence adapters while the second one nucleotides based on the quality based on a prhed score.
+The first one is able to cut sequence adapters while the second one nucleotides based on the quality based on a Prhed score.
 Both perspectives use a fastq file, this file keeps the information of the sequencing and is conformed by:

 1. Header with the sequence identifier and information about the run and the cluster
-2. The sequence (A,C,T, G and N)
+2. The raw sequence (A,C,T, G and N)
 3. "+" character separator sometimes followed by the header
 4. Base quality score Phred +33 or +64 enconded, represented by ASCII characters